Australian Rostrum: 1940s

 Victorian Rostrum Clubs held their first conference at Healsville Golf Club in 1940 Rostrum in Australia took a while to spread further west and south, as World War II curtailed expansion.

+However, there was some growth to the north, with the AHG Rostrum Club running in the Changi POW camp from 1943 to 1944.

 The first club in Tasmania started in 1947 and Western Australia's first club was founded on 21 May 1948.

-However, there was some growth to the north, with the AHG Rostrum Club running in the Changi POW camp from 1943 to 1944.

 1950s

 The second Rostrum Club in the UK was started in 1951.
 By this time, there were nearly 100 Rostrum Clubs in Australia.
 Speaking clubs were not as popular in the UK as in Australia, the main speaking club group there at the time, Toastmasters had only six clubs before World War II.

 The ACT's first club was founded on 3 March 1953.

-In 1956, the Secretary of the Victorian Dias, Jo Davis, began a speaking competition for Victorian members.
-This competition later took his name as the "Jo Davis Cup" after his death in 1964.
+In the 1950s the Penguin Club of Australia, which was a similar club to Rostrum but for women, continued to expand.
+It had groups in every state and in 1956 the Federal President, Jean Ellis, witnessed a first branch in Canberra.
+Interesting, it shows that the new Penguin Club was expecting a member of Rostrum to attend their meeting to offer constructive criticism of the new members.
+In the same year, the Secretary of the Victorian Dias, Jo Davis, began a speaking competition for Victorian members.
+This competition later took his name as the "Jo Davis Cup" after his death in 1967.

 In the late '50s, a Dais was formed for the ACT.
 This Dais went on to include clubs from nearby parts of NSW.

 A book titled Rostrum in Victoria: 1934–1959 by RE Tonkin was released by the Victorian Dais around this time.